X0KA/Quadtrees-Research/README.md

 This type of structure works mostly with recursive fucntions, which the user will call to the main quadtree but then will be called to all its subnodes.

-OK, nice, now we know how quadtrees divide the space, but how do we use them in our games?
-How can we take profit of them?
+OK, nice, now we know how quadtrees divide the space, but how can they be usefull in our game?

 Let's go back to **particle** systems.
 Take a look at this images.